redhat-openstack/website/source/uncategorized/gettingstartedhavana-w-gre.html.md

 ## Installation Environment

 To do this installation two virtual machines running el6 are needed, RHEL, Fedora, CentOS, Scientific are a few options to meet this requirement.
 * Each VM should have 2 network interfaces each configured with static IP addresses.
-For this installation eth0 will be "public traffic" and eth1 will be "provate traffic".
+For this installation eth0 will be "public traffic" and eth1 will be "private traffic".
 The following IP addresses will be used:
 -- control host eth0 192.168.123.2, eth1 192.168.124.2
 -- compute host eth0 192.168.123.3, eth1 192.168.124.3
  Each visualization environment is different.
 [NeutronLibvirtMultinodeDevEnvironment](NeutronLibvirtMultinodeDevEnvironment) shows an example of how to setup these two hosts using libvirt.